raguay/SvelteScriptServer/README.md

 button and the information needed to lauch scripts.
 I left a few to give you an example of how I use it.

+Even though my examples will only work on a Mac, you can use this on any system that supports nodejs.
+Let me know how you make use of this system.

 ## Todo

 This is part of a larger project of mine.
 Therefore, as I upgrade it there,